facebookexperimental/Recoil/docs/docs/introduction/installation.md

 ## Nightly Builds

-We occasionally build a package based on the latest development and publish it as the `nightly` branch on GitHub.
+We build a package once every day based on the current `master` branch and publish it as the `nightly` branch on GitHub.
 You can use this branch via `npm`:

 ```shell
 npm install https://github.com/facebookexperimental/Recoil.git#nightly